Park Chan-hee (basketball)

-Park Chan-hee (born April 17, 1987) is a South Korean basketball player for Wonju DB Promy and the South Korean national team.
+Park Chan-hee (born April 17, 1987) is a South Korean basketball Coach for Goyang Sono Skygunners.

 Early life

 Park grew up in Yeosu and moved to Seoul after his father got a job in Incheon.
 He first became interested in basketball as an elementary school student after seeing a game broadcast on television.
 In 2004 he first drew attention after leading Kyungbock High School to win two high school tournaments.

 College career

 Despite receiving offers from Yonsei University and Korea University, Park committed to Kyung Hee University.
 At that time, Kyung Hee, although well-known for its College of Physical Education, was not considered a major contender in college basketball.
 He decided on Kyung Hee as he would be guaranteed playing time as a freshman.
 However, he almost gave up the sport after going through a long slump in form during his sophomore year and then going through surgery on his toe during his junior year.
 During his senior year, Park was joined by high school seniors and Kyung Hee prospects Kim Jong-kyu and Kim Min-goo.
 They led Kyung Hee to the semi-finals of the National Basketball Festival, the main collegiate competition at that time, but were knocked out by a Lee Jung-hyun-inspired Yonsei team.